goswinr/Rhino.Scripting/Doc/READMEnuget.md

 RhinoScript provides application scripting for the [Rhino3D](https://www.rhino3d.com/) CAD app.
 RhinoScript has [more than 900 functions](https://developer.rhino3d.com/api/RhinoScriptSyntax/) to control all kind of aspects of automating Rhino3D.
-It was orignaly implemented in 2002 in VBScript.
+It was originally implemented in 2002 in VBScript.
 Extensive Documentation on the original VBScript based version is available [here](https://developer.rhino3d.com/guides/rhinoscript/).

 In 2010 all functions from [RhinoScript where reimplemented in IronPython](https://developer.rhino3d.com/guides/#rhinopython) (Python running on .NET).
-This allowed the use of a modern, rich and dynamically typed programming language with a huge standard libray and also access to all function of the underlying .NET Framework as well as the [RhinoCommon SDK](https://developer.rhino3d.com/guides/rhinocommon/).
+This allowed the use of a modern, rich and dynamically typed programming language with a huge standard library and also access to all function of the underlying .NET Framework as well as the [RhinoCommon SDK](https://developer.rhino3d.com/guides/rhinocommon/).

 ## What is this repro?